-Process Guidance Stage 1

-If parents/guardians or student has a grievance it should be discussed informally with the teacher, Headmaster, coach, or staff member directly involved in the matter.
+Process Guidance Stage 1 If parents/guardians or student has a grievance it should be discussed informally with the teacher, Headmaster, coach, or staff member directly involved in the matter.
 ACA hopes that the majority of concerns will be resolved at this stage.

-Stage 2

-If the matter is not satisfactorily resolved, the matter may be raised, in writing, with the Headmaster, who must give a response within 5 school days.
-This response may take the form of a letter and/or follow-up meeting with the family and any employee(s) involved in the matter.
+Informal discussions should resolve the vast majority of grievances.
+NOTE: Grievance or information involving an ongoing or imminent threat to a student's well-being should skip this stage and be immediately directed to the Headmaster.
+Stage 2 If the matter is not satisfactorily resolved, the matter may be raised, in writing, with the Headmaster, who must give a response within 5 school days.
+This response may take the form of a letter and/or follow-up The Headmaster is the acting supervisor over all school employees.

+meeting with the family and any employee(s) involved in the matter.
 This meeting will be led by the Headmaster.